12.12 Spatial Scans with the STIS CCD

 12.12.2 Possible STIS Spatial Scan Use Cases

-Trailing along Narrow Slit to Maximize S/N and Fringe Removal
+Trailing along a Narrow Slit to Maximize S/N and Fringe Removal

-In Figure 12.8, we show an example of one of these trailed spectra observations before and after a simple division by the contemporaneous fringe flats.
-The very effective removal of the fringing pattern, allows detection of much weaker spectral features (vertical dark bands in this image), than would be possible for a simple pointed image.
+In Figure 12.8, we show an example of one of the trailed spectral observations before and after a simple division by the contemporaneous fringe flat.
+The very effective removal of the fringing pattern allows detection of much weaker spectral features (vertical dark bands in the image) than would be possible for a simple pointed image.

-While use of a narrow slit does ensure the best fringe removal and is recommended for programs measuring the absolute equivalent width of weak features, it does compromise the absolute flux calibration of the observation.
+While use of a narrow slit does ensure the best fringe removal and is recommended for programs aimed at measuring the absolute equivalent widths of weak features, it does compromise the absolute flux calibration of the observations.

 12.12.3 Using STIS Spatial Scans